tlverse/tlverse-handbook/08-tmle3mopttx.md

 \bar{Q}_{Y,0}(0,W) \mid V],$$
 or the average treatment effect within a stratum of $V$.
 The note that the optimal individualized rule can now be derived as $d_{n,\text{opt}}(V) =
-\mathbb{I}(\bar{Q}_{0}(V) > 0)$.
+\mathbb{I}(\bar{Q}_{n}(V) > 0)$.

 The package `tmle3mopttx` relies on using the Super Learner to estimate the blip function.
 With that in mind, the loss function utilized for learning the optimal individualized rule corresponds to conditional mean type losses.
 It is however worth mentioning that @luedtke2016super present three different approaches for learning the optimal rule.
 Namely, they focus on:

-1. Super Learning the Blip Function,
+1. Super Learner of the blip function using the squared error loss,

-2. Super Learning the Weighted Classification Problem,

-3. Joint Super Learner of the Blip and Weighted Classification Problem.
+2. Super Learner of $d_0$ using the weighted classification loss function,

+3. Super Learner of $d_0$ that uses a library of candidate estimators that are implied by estimators of the blip as well as estimators that directly go for
+$d_0$ through weighted classification.

 A benefit of relying on the blip function, as implemented in `tmle3mopttx`, is that one can look at the distribution of the predicted outcomes of the blip for a given